ENTFACT-222: Grape Phylloxera | Download PDF

-It is important to note that phylloxera cycle continuously as root inhabitants.
-Although they can cycle continuously on the roots without leaf forms occurring, leaf inhabiting forms do not occur without the root form also occurring.
-Assume that phylloxera is in all vineyards, regardless of whether the leaf form is observed.
+It is important to note that phylloxera can cycle continuously as root inhabitants without leaf forms occurring, leaf inhabiting forms do not occur without the root form also present.
+Assume phylloxera is in all vineyards, regardless if the leaf form is observed.

 On the west coast, there are grape phylloxera biotypes that can cause serious damage to hybrid rootstocks with any Vitis vinifera parentage.
 To date, these biotypes have not been reported in Kentucky.

 European varieties of grapes should be grafted onto American or hybrid grape root stocks.
-The leaf form of phylloxera causes little damage to the vine.
-For this reason, foliar sprays to control phylloxera during their wandering stage are of limited value.
+The leaf form of phylloxera can cause damage to some varieties.
+For this reason, foliar sprays to control phylloxera during vary depending on the variety and level of infestation.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.